 - Use a paintbrush and pink petal dust to give the cheeks some blush.

 Stick a toothpick in at the bottom of the head if you are attaching it to a body.
 This is best done before the gum paste is completely dry.

 For the hair, roll a thin piece of black fondant.
 Cut a circle out with a cutter.

-Paint a thin layer of water to the black fondant to adhere it to the back of the doll head.
+- Paint a thin layer of water to the black fondant to adhere it to the back of the doll’s head.

-Please circle on the back of the doll head and shape the edges to frame the doll face.
+- Please circle the back of the doll’s head and shape the edges to frame the doll’s face.

-Curls are created by pressing parts of the edges together and shaping into place.
+- Curls are created by pressing parts of the edges together and shaping them into place.

-Decorate with a flower or bow for extra girly effect!
+- Decorate with a flower or bow for an extra girly effect!